-Why wash your cross-stitch?
+Why wash your cross stitch?

-How to wash the cross-stitch?
+How to wash the cross stitch?

 First of all, start by gently running it under cold water.
 If your piece has additional items such as beads, be extra careful.
 If you start noticing colors changing, it may simply be the fabric becoming transparent when wet and the colors from the back showing.
-However, if you do notice some color bleeding, we’ll explain how to fix it later on in this article.
+However, if you notice some color bleeding, we’ll explain how to fix it later on in this article.

 Next, place the piece in cold water.
 You can also use a little bit of soap or detergent, but don’t overdo it.
 Gently wash your piece without scrubbing or pulling too hard.
-Your stitches may be solid in place but can go loose if there is some intense scrubbing.
+Your stitches may be solid in place but can get loose if there is some intense scrubbing.

 Let the water drain out of the fabric.
 Don’t squeeze it out!
 Then, place it on a dry towel and roll it.
 Give it a tiny squeeze and unroll it.
 Keep doing so until all the water is gone.
 It may still be a little damp, so leave it face up on the towel to air dry.